On this page

 Authenticated: any user that has logged in on the device and has not logged out or had its session revoked.

 - Active: a single authenticated user that is currently using the app on a given device.
-The SDK associates this user with outgoing requests and Realm evaluates data access permissions and runs functions in this user's context.
+The SDK associates this user with outgoing requests and App Services evaluates data access permissions and runs functions in this user's context.
 See active user for more information.

 - Inactive: all authenticated users that are not the current active user.
 You can switch the active user to a currently inactive user at any time.